v8/v8.dev/src/docs/torque.md

 intrinsic %Allocate<Class: type>(size: intptr): Class;
 ```

-Like `buildtin`s and `runtime`s, `intrinsic`s cannot have labels.
+Like `builtin`s and `runtime`s, `intrinsic`s cannot have labels.

 ### Explicit parameters

 Declarations of Torque-defined Callables, e.g. Torque `macro`s and `builtin`s, have explicit parameter lists.
 They are a list of identifier and type pairs using a syntax reminiscent of typed TypeScript function parameter lists, with the exception that Torque doesn’t support optional parameters or default parameters.
-Moreover, Torque-implement `builtin`s can optonally support rest parameters if the builtin uses the V8's internal JavaScript calling convention (e.g. is marked with the `javascript` keyword).
+Moreover, Torque-implement `builtin`s can optonally support rest parameters if the builtin uses V8’s internal JavaScript calling convention (e.g. is marked with the `javascript` keyword).

 <pre><code class="language-grammar">ExplicitParameters :
   <b>(</b> ( IdentifierName <b>:</b> TypeIdentifierName )<sub>list*</sub> <b>)</b>